BH4/image-organizer/README.md

 # image-organizer
-Organize my personal pictures using unsupervised learning techniques.
+Collection of functions to organize my personal pictures.